You gotta have priorities.

 Why the automatic transmission and what can you tell us about how you’ve got it handling 700+awhp?

-I decided to go with the automatic because it is consistent; you can’t miss any gears.
-I’ve been able to adjust pressures, installing new clutches, and using a high stall converter.
+I decided to go with the automatic because it is consistent—you can’t miss any gears.
+I’ve been able to adjust pressures, install new clutches, and use a high stall converter.

 How do you guys adjust pressures on the auto trans?
 Are the clutches that are changed out stock or somehow modified?

 They are stock ones from NAPA.
 We up the line pressure and enlarge certain holes in the valve body and transmission.
 (I hope this isn’t too vague, but we do race competitively, and don’t like to give out really specific info., I’m sure you understand!)